httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

     in which the signature is presented.
 If a key is identified that the verifier does not know, does not trust for this request, or does not match something preconfigured, the verification MUST fail.
 6. Determine the algorithm to apply for verification:
+    0. Start with the set of allowable algorithms known to the application.
+If any of the following steps selects an algorithm that is not in this set, the signature validation fails.
     1. If the algorithm is known through external means such as static configuration or external protocol negotiation, the verifier will use this algorithm.
     2. If the algorithm can be determined from the keying material, such as through an algorithm field